tamosreddi/orders/documentation/database/database-schema-guide.md

 **Relationships**:
 - ⬅️ **conversations**: Each message belongs to exactly one conversation
 - ⬅️ **conversation_order_sessions**: Message can be part of an order collection session
+- ⬅️ **orders** (parent_order_id): **NEW** - Continuation messages reference the order they're modifying
 - ➡️ **ai_responses**: AI can generate multiple analysis responses per message
 - ➡️ **orders**: Message can trigger automatic order creation
 - ⬅️ **messages** (reply_to): Messages can reference other messages in thread

 **How It Works**: Every message sent or received is stored here with its full content and metadata.
 AI automatically processes each message to extract intent, identify products, and suggest responses.
 The system tracks delivery status and maintains proper threading for complex conversations.

+**Continuation Tracking**: The new continuation columns enable explicit tracking of multi-message order flows:
+- `is_continuation`: Set to TRUE when AI detects this message is adding/modifying an existing order
+- `parent_order_id`: Links directly to the order being continued, providing clear traceability
+- `continuation_sequence`: Orders continuation messages chronologically (1st continuation = 1, 2nd = 2, etc.)

+This replaces the previous implicit `order_context_id` approach with explicit continuation state management, enabling better analytics on conversation flows and more reliable order modification tracking.

 **Why It Exists**: Central repository for all communications with AI enhancement, enabling intelligent automation, order processing, and customer service while maintaining complete message history.
+The explicit continuation tracking provides clear visibility into multi-message order collection patterns and customer behavior analytics.

 ---